Key watchpoints for markets as U.S. Fed meeting looms

 Switching to the latest news surrounding omicron, Roach said that while plenty still remains unknown about the new COVID-19 variant, a few more data points have emerged in recent days.
 "On the negative side, a newly published study in Japan estimates that the omicron variant is 4.2 times more transmissible than the delta variant in its early stages," she stated.
 However, on the more positive side, other reports appear to indicate the severity of symptoms from the variant may be somewhat mild, Roach added.

-In addition, drugmakers Pfizer and BioNTech made headlines Dec.
-8 by reporting that three doses of their COVID-19 vaccine are expected to be more effective in neutralizing omicron, she said.
+In addition, drugmakers Pfizer and BioNTech made headlines 8 December by reporting that three doses of their COVID-19 vaccine are expected to be more effective in neutralising omicron, she said.
 This news helped trigger some of the recent recovery in equities, Roach noted.

 Fed policy meeting looms, with inflation, omicron and accelerated tapering top-of-mind

 Roach concluded the segment with a look at key investor watchpoints in the days ahead.
-Of particular significance, she said, will be the Fed’s final policy meeting of the year on Dec.
-14-15.
-Given Powell’s recent comments on accelerating tapering and on retiring use of the word transitory to characterize inflation, investors will be paying close attention to what the central bank has to say, Roach stated.
+Of particular significance, she said, will be the Fed's final policy meeting of the year on 14-15 December.
+Given Powell's recent comments on accelerating tapering and on retiring use of the word transitory to characterise inflation, investors will be paying close attention to what the central bank has to say, Roach stated.